kmturbulenz/exprtk/exprtk/readme.txt

 In  the  example  above,  a user  specified  USR  is  defined, and  is registered   with   the  parser   enabling   the  USR   functionality.
-Then when an unknown symbol is  encountered during the compilation  process, the USR's process method will be invoked.
+Subsequently during the compilation process when an unknown symbol  is encountered, the USR's process method will be invoked.
 The USR in  the example  will only  'accept' unknown  symbols  that  have a  prefix of 'var_' as being valid variables, all other unknown symbols will result in a compilation error being raised.

 In the example above  the callback of the  USR that is invoked  during the unknown symbol resolution process only allows for scalar variables to be defined and resolved -  as that is the simplest and  most common form.

-There  is  also  an  extended version  of  the  callback  that can  be overridden that will allow for  more control and choice over  the type of symbol being  resolved.
+There is a further  extended  version  of  the  callback  that  can be overridden that will allow for  more control and choice over  the type of symbol being  resolved.
 The following  is an example  definition of said extended callback: